 Best Personal Finance Blogs – Other Veterans

-Once a blog reaches a reasonable size and brings on multiple writers, the site becomes less about the founder's personal story and more of an independent digital publisher.
+Once a blog reaches a reasonable size and brings on multiple writers, it becomes less about the founder's personal story and more of an independent digital publisher.
 The blogs that follow still represent exceptional quality and some of the best money advice in the blogosphere.

 When you click on any of these category links, you'll find a menu of “best of” for the various offerings in that category.
 Each one has a detailed comparison and review.
 Their blog covers a wide variety of personal finance topics to help you get educated before you shop for products or services.
 Check them out at the link below.
 You won't be disappointed.

 Jeremy from Go Curry Cracker is a travel hacker extraordinaire, a tax genius, and an overall smart guy who pays attention to what's going on around him.
-His blog is about his travels, but also about how to think about money in a whole new way.
+His blog is about his travels and how to think about money in a whole new way.

 Don't let the name distract you.
 Mr. Money Mustache is a credible personal finance website.
 It's written by a guy who was tired of the rat race of the corporate life he and his wife were living.
 They wanted to start a family, so they decided to retire.
 What?
 Retire to start a family?